03difoha/AppsFromScratch/sessions/05/README.md

 <input name="CHANGE_THIS" ...>
 ```

-> Add as many `input` elements as you need.
+> Add the `input` elements that you need.
 You'll find some examples of common input types in the Thimble HTML code.

+Once you have made these changes save your progress by publishing the project.

-### Remix your project
+### Push data to your Firebase

-So you don't lose your previous work:

-> 1. `Publish` your project
-> * Preview it
-> * Press the `Remix` button.
-This will make a copy of the project.
-Now you can tweak this code to fit your new data (without losing your first project).
+> Now using your updated pusher *write* to the database using the data we designed earlier.

 ### Customise your code

-> In your remixed project, open `app.js` and change `databaseURL` to your own database URL.

-This will instruct the app to load data from your own Firebase.

 > In `index.html` change the `option` elements to reflect your data.

-> Make sure the `value` attributes match the property names you are using in Firebase.
+> Make sure the `value` attributes match the property names you are using in Firebase **EXACTLY**.

 For example, the `bakingSkills` in the HTML dropdown below **must** match the `bakingSkills` property stored in Firebase, letter by letter, and it's case sensitive.